francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 ## Factors to consider

 Putting our critical thinking on matters of development processes we tried to identify project characteristics that could be relevant in terms of deciding the general methodology process philosophy in this type of projects.
-The picture below contains the synthesizes our analysis.
+The picture below contains the synthesizes of our analysis.

 <div align="center">
 	<img src= thought_bubble.png height=600>